What is this?

 What do I get if I subscribe?

-On most days, you will receive one written article about one specific cultural anniversary — an event from 20, 50, or 800 years ago.
+On most days, you will receive one written article about one cultural anniversary — an event from 20, 50, or 800 years ago.
 Most missives are short; a few paragraphs.

 That’s it?